Local Conflict Coloring: Model, Problem Setting, and Preliminaries

 For the sake of describing our algorithm, we define the \emph{conflict graph} $F$ associated to an instance of conflict coloring on $G=(V,E)$.
 The conflict graph $F$ is the simple undirected graph with vertex set

 and edge set

 In other words, to every edge $e=\{u,u'\} \in E(G)$ corresponds a bipartite graph with partitions $L(u)$ and $L(u')$, and there is an edge between a color $c\in L(u)$ and a color $c'\in L(u')$ if and only if these two colors are in conflict for edge $e$.
+For a conflict coloring in a graph of maximum degree $\Delta$, and conflict degree $d$, the conflict graph has degree at most $d \Delta$.

-Let us note that, in conflict coloring, there is an interplay between the size, $l$, of the lists of available colors at each node (the larger the better as far as solving the task is concerned), and the ``degree of conflict'', $d$, of the colors along each edge, i.e., $d$ is the maximum degree of the conflict graph $F$ (the smaller the better).
-For instance, $(\Delta+1)$-list-coloring corresponds to $l=\Delta+1$, and $d=1$.
-For the former representation of MIS as conflict coloring, we have $l=\Delta+1$, and $d=\Delta$.
+Let us note that, in conflict coloring, there is an interplay between the size, $l$, of the lists of available colors at each node (the larger the better as far as solving the task is concerned), and the conflict degree, $d$, of the colors along each edge.
 We define \emph{$(l,d)$-conflict coloring} as conflict coloring with all lists of size $l$, and the degree of the conflict graph is at most~$d$.
-In the remaining of the paper, we shall show that if the ratio between these two quantities is large enough, namely $l/d>\Delta$, then $(l,d)$-conflict coloring in solvable in a sublinear (in $\Delta$) number of rounds.
+In the rest of the paper, we shall show that if the ratio between these two quantities is large enough, namely $l/d>\Delta$, then $(l,d)$-conflict coloring in solvable in a sublinear (in $\Delta$) number of rounds.
+For instance, $(\Delta+1)$-list-coloring corresponds to $l=\Delta+1$, and $d=1$, hence the ratio $l/d$ is sufficient to be covered by our approach.
+By contrast, for the previously described representation of MIS as conflict coloring, we have $l=2\Delta$ and $d=\Delta$, hence $l/d=2$.\footnote{A simple argument illustrating that $l/d=2$ is essentially the best ratio which can be achieved when using natural conflict-coloring-based representations of MIS is given in Appendix~A.}